 - Hair: Shampooing, massaging the scalp and then drying should be done at least once or twice a week.

 - Nail care: Following a bath might be a good time to check fingernails and toenails.
 While the filing of nails is allowed for caregivers, actual nail cutting may be disallowed in certain states.
 If you are hiring through an agency, you might want to inquire about that.
 If you are hiring privately, your only concern would be that the caregiver does that safely.
-In addition, care of the feet of diabetics should be done by a licensed podiatrist, many of whom make home visits for the elderly.
+In addition, care of the feet of diabetics should be done by a licensed podiatrist, many of whom make home visits for older adults.

 - Dressing: A clean body and clean clothes are important both physically and emotionally.
 A favorite flannel shirt or a spring-like floral dress can add comfort, a sense of familiarity or even improve the client’s mindset and outlook.
 It is incumbent on the caregiver to ensure that there is always an adequate supply of fresh clothing, and that their care recipient’s preferences are taken into consideration.

 Moving around every two hours is not only good for bladder and bowel routines but gives the individual some exercise.
-Constipation should be reported immediately as should painful or abnormally frequent urination, or a sudden strong smelling odor.
+Constipation should be reported immediately as should painful or abnormally frequent urination, or a sudden strong-smelling odor.

 Incontinence garments are made to pull moisture away from the skin, but they cannot prevent all irritation or skin breakdown.
 It is recommended that the caregiver check for incontinence every two or three hours and clean the genital area carefully, using barrier cream as needed.